In like a lion, out like a lamb?: Understanding the March folklore - NewsBreak

 The “in like a lion, out like a lamb” saying may hold sometimes, the Farmers’ Almanac explains, because March is typically when we see the transition between winter and spring.
 This year’s spring equinox – the first day of spring for the Northern Hemisphere – falls on March 20.

 Not sure if March will come in like a lion or a lamb where you live?
-Check with WJBF’S weather team for the latest.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Check with your local weather team for the latest.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0